Peace with God

-Having a right view of Jesus is vitally important
+eternal destiny.
+So having a right view of Jesus is vitally important

 “Whom do you say that I am?”.
 It was a pivotal question for Peter and a

 1. Reactions to His birth